emberjs/rfcs/active/0000-engines.md

 The initial scope of declarative dependency sharing is limited in scope to services.
 Should other types of dependencies be declaratively shareable?
 Should addons be the recommended path to share all other dependencies?

+## Async mounting of route-less engines

+`Route#renderTemplate` is called synchronously, although `Route#mount` should surely be async.
+How async mounting is represented in the route lifecycle is TBD.
+A solution isn't proposed here because the problem is shared by routable and async components, and a common solution should be reached.

 ## Lazy loading manifests